imagej/imagej.github.io/_pages/plugins/diameterj.md

     -   All measures given by DiameterJ are in pixels by default
     -   DiameterJ has been validated with over 130 digital images created *in silico* and with scanning electron microscope images of reference wires with known diameters.

-        \- <b>Fibers that are smaller than 10px or greater than 10% of the smallest dimension of the image produce 10% or greater error</b>
+        - **Fibers that are smaller than 10px or greater than 10% of the smallest dimension of the image produce 10% or greater error**

-        \- For now DiameterJ only analyzes .tif, jpeg, png, .bmp, and .gif files
+        - For now DiameterJ only analyzes .tif, jpeg, png, .bmp, and .gif files

-        \- Fibers must be less than 512px in diameter to be analyzed
+        - Fibers must be less than 512px in diameter to be analyzed

-If you would like to cite DiameterJ in your work, citation information can be found [here](http://www.) or use the below:
+If you would like to cite DiameterJ in your work, use the below:

-#### Citation/Reference Information
+### Citation/Reference Information

 Hotaling NA, Bharti K, Kriel H, Simon Jr. CG.
 DiameterJ: A validated open source nanofiber diameter measurement tool.
 Biomaterials 2015;61:327–38. <doi:10.1016/j.biomaterials.2015.05.015>.